apache/apisix-website/blog/en/blog/2022/08/12/arm-performance-google-aws-azure-with-apisix.md

 - AWS
 - Google
 - Apache APISIX
-description: This article uses API Gateway Apache APISIX to compare the performance in ARM among Google, AWS, and Azure in network IO-intensive scenarios.
+description: This article compares the performance of Google, AWS, and Azure ARM-based servers in network IO-intensive scenarios through the API gateway Apache APISIX.
 tags: [Ecosystem]
 ---

-> This article uses API Gateway Apache APISIX to compare the performance in ARM among Google, AWS, and Azure in network IO-intensive scenarios.
+> This article uses  Apache APISIX to compare the performance of Google, AWS, and Azure ARM-based servers in network IO-intensive scenarios.

 <!--truncate-->